Neasden: Tube

-Neasden station is on the Jubilee line and is the only train station in a pretty wide geographic area, excluding Dollis Hill station which is close but on the same line.
+Neasden station is on the Jubilee line and is the only train station in a fairly wide geographic area, excluding Dollis Hill station which is close but on the same line.
 The southern end of St Raphael's Estate is close to Stonebridge Park station, while the northern end of Neasden (near Staples Corner) is pretty close to Hendon station.
-In the early 2020s, Brent Cross West station will be opened which would replace Hendon as the nearest Thameslink station for Neasden.
+In 2023, Brent Cross West station was opened which replaced Hendon as the nearest Thameslink station for Neasden.